-- (a) Is not about a matter for which the Council has a responsibility or which specifically affects the Borough; - (b) Is defamatory, frivolous or offensive; - (c) Is substantially the same as a question which has been put at a meeting of the Council in the past six months; - (d) Relates to a specific planning or licensing application; or - (e) Requires the disclosure of confidential or exempt information.
+- Is not about a matter for which the Council has a responsibility or which affects the Borough; - (b) Is defamatory, frivolous or offensive; or - (c) Requires the disclosure of confidential or exempt information.

-13.6 Record of Questions
+13.5 Record of Questions

-The Chief Executive will keep a record of each question and will, on receipt, send a copy of the question to the Councillor to whom it is to be put.
+The Chief Executive will keep a record of each question and will, on receipt, send a copy of the question to the Councillor to who it is to be put.
 Rejected questions will include reasons for rejection.